Updates

 5.8

-Clips run 3โ€“10 seconds at up to 1080p on paid plans.
-The visual style skews cinematic and stylized โ€” neon lighting, atmospheric motion, dramatic transformations.
-That’s the lane Pika is actually good at.
-Step outside it โ€” realistic physics, specific camera movements, multi-character consistency, anything with hands โ€” and things fall apart in ways that are sometimes funny and sometimes actively annoying.
+Step outside it โ€” realistic physics, specific camera movements, multi-character consistency, anything with hands โ€” and things fall apart.
 For a social media post that a viewer sees for two seconds, the imperfection usually doesn’t matter.
-For anything a client or collaborator will look at closely, you need to know going in that it has limits.
+For anything a client will look at closely, you need to know the limits going in.

 The Effect Suite: Pikaffects, Pikaswaps, Pikadditions, Pikatwists